smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 #### Audio source and Embedded navi

 !!!
 MUST
 1. Send notification to SDL with appropriate parameter value when embedded navigation or audio source is activated/deactivated.
 2. Send SDL.ActivateApp (<appID_of_such_app>) in case of app activation or OnAppDeactivated (<appID>) in case of app deactivation.
 3. Switch off embedded source before app activation, when the type of activating app and embedded source are equal (the same) i.e. Media app activation is the trigger for HMI to switch off embedded audio source;
  navigation app activation is the trigger for HMI to switch off embedded navigation.
 4. When system supports audio mixing and embedded navigation starts streaming
     - Send SDL:TTS.Started to change media app currently in LIMITED and AUDIBLE due to active embedded navigation to LIMITED, ATTENUATED.
-    - Send SDL:TTS.Stopped right after embedded navigation stops streaming to change application’s HMIStatus to the previous-to-event state.
+    - Send SDL:TTS.Stopped right after embedded navigation stops streaming to change application's HMIStatus to the previous-to-event state.
 !!!

 !!!
 NOTE